-4. Stress Will Change Your Vowels
+See How Stress Will Change Your Vowels

 One of the most important tips to learn Russian is this: There’s a big difference between stressed and unstressed vowels.
-Stressed vowels are elongated when spoken, while unstressed vowels are shortened (and in some cases can even lose their vowel quality).
+Stressed vowels are elongated when spoken, while unstressed vowels are shortened (and in some cases lose their vowel quality).
 Did you know that the name Boris is actually pronounced quite differently in Russian?
 For Russian speakers, Борис is pronounced like [Baris], because whether O is pronounced [o] or [a] all comes down to stress.
 If the O is stressed, then you pronounce it [o], but an unstressed O changes the pronunciation.
 Words like Москва (Moscow) or Россия (Russia) end up sounding more like Maskva and Rassiya (the stress in bold).

 So what about the famous “vodka” in Russia?
 In Cyrillic, it looks like this водка, with the stress on the O (so vodka stays vodka).
 But водка is derived from the word вода, where the O is pronounced [a].
-The word simply means “water” and водка is derived from it.
+(The word simply means “water” and водка is derived from it.)
 So although водка and вода are closely related, they sound completely different!

-5. Watch Out For False Friends
+Watch Out For False Friends

 Unless you want to look foolish on your first trip to Russia, you’ll want to learn which words are English-Russian false friends.
-For example, when you’re asked to fill out an immigration card on arrival (which you’ll have to hand back when you leave, so best to pick one up!), don’t make the mistake of listing every single one of your family members under фамилия!
+For example, when you’re asked to fill out an immigration card on arrival (which you’ll have to hand back when you leave, so best to pick one up!), don’t make the mistake of listing every single one of your family members under фамилия.
 (That word would be семья, by the way.)
-Do, however, give your last name, which is what this word actually means.
+Do, however, give your last name, which is what this word actually refers to.